 Risk factors for vascular disease include history of heart disease, stroke, physical inactivity, diabetes, high blood pressure, high cholesterol, smoking and older age.
 If you are high risk for vascular disease, you are encouraged to schedule an appointment with a vascular surgeon.
 It may seem counterintuitive, but vascular surgeons don’t always prefer surgery as a treatment option, and we work hard to give our patients a range of options to choose from whenever it is possible, including minimally invasive procedures.

 You would typically be referred to a vascular specialist by your primary care or ER doctor, but you can also schedule an appointment on your own if you have questions or concerns.
 If you need to see a vascular surgeon, it is important to follow through with the appointment, as vascular diseases can become very serious and can even require amputation if not managed appropriately.

-Vascular surgeons perform several types of procedures including minimally-invasive catheter-based procedures to open arteries or veins, as well as open surgery.
+Vascular surgeons handle all of the veins and arteries throughout the body except for the brain and the heart.
+We perform several types of procedures including minimally invasive catheter-based procedures to open arteries or veins, as well as open surgery.
 Some of these procedures include aneurysm repair, carotid endarterectomy and stenting, lower/upper extremity stenting and bypass, vein ablation, IVC filters and dialysis fistula/grafts.

 While some patients require surgery for treatment, others may not need surgery at all.
 Vascular surgeons manage some vascular conditions with proper diet, exercise and medication.
 Since we are trained in all treatment options, vascular surgeons don’t prefer any kind of treatment over another.
 We individualize treatment to each patient's specific problem.